vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 vpcs  = ["management", "workload", "<ADDITIONAL VPC>"]
 ```

-You can get more specific after using this method.
-Running the Terraform outputs a JSON-based file that you can use in `override.json`.
+After running the Terraform, a JSON-based file is generated that can be used in `override.json`.

 ### Customizing by using the override.json file